-Modern-day visitors to the Black Sea port of Constanța might be a little confused by the city’s enthusiastic embrace of the Roman poet Ovid (43 BC – 17 AD).
+Modern-day visitors to the Black Sea port of Constanța might be confused by the city’s enthusiastic embrace of the Roman poet Ovid (43 BC – 17 AD).
 There’s a big statue of him in the center of the old town, standing on a square called, appropriately enough, Ovid Square (Piața Ovidiu).

 After all, Rome is more than 2000 km (1200 miles) away by land (though arguably easier to get to by water).
 Maybe Romanians just have a thing for Latin poetry?

 The fact is Ovid actually did live here a little more than 2000 years ago.
 He was banished to Constanța, then called “Tomis,” by Emperor Augustus in 8 AD not long after his 50th birthday for reasons that remain unclear to this day.
 Ovid was no shrinking violet when it came to expressing himself, even in exile.
 He wrote reams of letters and poems to his friends and allies back home in Rome, but he never did reveal his great crime, saying only he’d been banished for a “poem and a mistake.”

 Ovid’s puzzling banishment has unleashed, over the ages, one of the great mysteries of Roman scholarship in trying to figure out exactly what his crime was.
 Maybe it was a poem he wrote about adultery (then, like now, a taboo that’s both frowned upon and relatively common)?
 Or perhaps he got caught up in a conspiracy to murder the emperor?
 Could it be that Augustus simply didn’t like his poems?
 Scholars can’t agree and we’ll likely never know.

 What’s not a mystery, though, is that Ovid really didn’t like Tomis.
 If modern-day Constanța is head-over-heels smitten with the poet, it’s safe to say this was definitely a case of unrequited love.